PietroSegato01/Human-Pose-Estimation-and-instance-level-Human-Parsing-for-Virtual-Try-On/README.md

 ## Overview

-The goal of this project is to implement a state-of-the-art virtual try-on system by integrating our custom modules within the VITONHD framework.
+The goal of this project is to implement a virtual try-on system by integrating our custom modules within the VITONHD framework.
 The system leverages:
 - **Self-Correction Segmentation:** Our segmentation module for accurately extracting garment masks.
 - **OpenPose Pose Estimation:** A robust module for detecting human keypoints to ensure proper garment alignment.
 - **VITONHD Framework:** A high-resolution virtual try-on method that synthesizes realistic images by combining the outputs from the segmentation and pose estimation stages.